Awale-Abdi/Anthromadness_ANA_post/README.md

 #### Iberomaurusian Positioning

 - Iberomaurusians occupied an intermediate position between the selected African and Eurasian reference populations within the Global25 framework.
-- Their positioning was broadly compatible with substantial affinity toward both sides of the comparison.
+- Their positioning was broadly compatible with likely being an intermixture between both sides.
 - PCA positioning alone cannot establish definitive ancestry proportions.

 #### Comparison with Published Estimates